lyjidapa/KaPaoTung/README.md

 become more convenient by introducing cashless society.
 The main functions and features of this system are as follows.

 **Ka Pao Tung** is an iOS apps and should be runned with XCode.
-Notr that the QR scanner work on iOS devices only (not work on simulator).
+Note that the QR scanner work on iOS devices only (not work on simulator).

 *This project was part of Hack Your Tech 2018.*